 - Warning extreme caution should be taken when experimenting with electricity.
-These experiments should only be conducted in the presence of a teacher or supervisor - Warning Keep all liquids away from any electricity experiments - Warning This sensor is designed for up to 25 volts, never use for higher voltages - Warning This sensor is not designed to measure line voltage.
-Never connect this sensor to a wall socket - Short the two leads of the Voltage sensor before connecting it to the data logger sensor inputs - For more accurate measurements connect the sensor's negative input (black) to the power source's negative input (ground).
+These experiments • should only be conducted in the presence of a teacher or supervisor - Warning Keep all liquids away from any electricity experiments - Warning This sensor is designed for up to 2.5 volts, never use for higher voltages - Warning This sensor is not designed to measure line voltage.
+Never connect this sensor to a wall socket - Warning The sensor is designed to perform measurements with an equivalent input resistance no larger than 200K ohm. - The Voltage sensor is protected from input voltages if up to ±60 V. - Short the two leads of the Voltage sensor before connecting it to the data logger sensor inputs - For more accurate measurements connect the sensor's negative input (black) to the power source's negative input (ground).